elixir-cldr/cldr/README.md

  * `gettext`: configures `Cldr` to use a `Gettext` module as an additional source of locales you want to configure.
 Since `Gettext` uses the Posix locale name format (locales with an '\_' in them) and `Cldr` uses the Unicode format (a '-' as the subtag separator), `Cldr` will transliterate locale names from `Gettext` into the `Cldr` canonical form.

  * `data_dir`: indicates where downloaded locale files will be stored.
-The default is `:code.priv_dir(:ex_cldr)`.
-It is highly recommended you do not change this setting.
+The default is `:code.priv_dir(otp_app)` where `otp_app` is the app defined under the `:otp_app` configuration key.
+If that key is not specified then the `:ex_cldr` app is used.
+It is recommended that an `:otp_app` key is specified in your backend module configuration.

  * `precompile_number_formats`: provides a means to have user-defined format strings precompiled at application compile time.
 This has a performance benefit since precompiled formats execute approximately twice as fast as formats that are not precompiled.

  * `precompile_transliterations`: defines those transliterations between the digits of two different number systems that will be precompiled.
 The is a list of 2-tuples where each tuple is of the form `{from_number_system, to_number_system}` where each number system is expressed as an atom.
 The available  number systems is returned by `Cldr.Number.System.systems_with_digits/0`.
 The default is the empty list `[]`.

  * `json_library`: Configures the json library to be used for decoding the locale definition files.
 The default is `Jason` if available then `Poison` if not.
 Any library that provides the functions `encode!/1` and `decode!/1` can be used.
-One alternative to `Poison` is [Jason](https://hex.pm/packages/jason).  **Since the json library is configurable it will also need to be configured in the project's `mix.exs`**.
+This key can only be specified in the global configuration in `mix.exs`.  **Since the json library is configurable it will also need to be configured in the project's `mix.exs`**.

 ## Downloading Configured Locales